SmileiPIC/TP-M2-GI/doc/source/exercises.rst

    In the simulation window, what is the ``x_center_laser`` coordinate of the center of the laser pulse at the start of the simulation?

    Where is the focal plane of the laser pulse (variable ``x_focus_laser``)?

+   **Note**: executing the namelist lines defining these variables will give their values in normalized units, not in physical units.

 .. _exercise4:
 .. admonition:: Exercise 4